 Trigger and tender points develop first in those muscles and then in the coracobrachialis.

-Thus excessive chest workouts or activities where you have to press your arm very tight towards your body – e.g. work on the rings in gymnastics – are a common source of trouble.
+Thus, excessive chest workouts or activities where you press your arm tightly towards your body – e.g. work on the rings in gymnastics – are a common source of trouble.

-If you find it, place your thumb on it and search along its way for tender spots and massage them with care.
+Once you palpated the muscle, place your thumb on it and search along its way for tender spots and massage them with care.

-Be aware that you are working in area with lots of nerves.
-So make sure to stay on the muscle and be gentle, that in case you hit a nerve it is not that “harmful”.
+Be aware that you are working an area with lots of nerves.
+Make sure to stay on the muscle and be gentle, that in case you hit a nerve it is not that “harmful”.